paulroetzer/paulroetzer.github.io/_tabs/about-me.md

 ![Desktop View](/assets/img/avatar.jpeg){: width="512" height="512" .w-50 .left}

 I am a third year PhD Student supervised by <a href="https://lovc.cs.uni-bonn.de/index.php/team/florian-bernard/">Professor Florian Bernard</a> at the University of Bonn.
-My research interests are geometry processing, shape analysis, correspondence problems of 2D and/or 3D shapes and optimisation methods.
+I work with graphs (and graph algorithms), on correspondence problems, and on optimisation methods, all focused on problems in 3D space.

 Previously, I received my Master's degree in Robotics, Cognition, Intelligence as well as my Bachelor's degree in Mechanical Engineering at Technical University of Munich (TUM).

-Apart from researching, I spent my time with triathlon and photography.
+Apart from researching, I love to run, bike, and swim.

 <br>
 # News